keycloakify/docs.keycloakify.dev/customization-strategies/css-level-customization/removing-the-default-stlyes.md

-# Removing the default stlyes
+# Removing the default styles

 ## Case by case